 Self-employed professionals enjoy the flexibility, control, and creativity an independent career offers, but the challenge and uncertainty of planning for retirement is a common concern.
 At a traditional job, you have the benefit of built-in retirement options, but this field can be more difficult to navigate on your own.

 Fortunately, there are a number of solutions available.
-The right one for you will depend on a number of factors including your personal goals and income level, which you can discuss with a financial advisor.
+The right one for you will depend on factors including your personal goals and income level, which you can discuss with a financial advisor.
 In this series, we’ll explore the retirement options available to independent contractors and provide you with what you need to know for a financially secure future.

 A One-Participant 401(k) plan, or solo 401(k), is a traditional 401(k) that covers a business owner with no employees, or that person and their spouse.
 A solo 401(k) has the same rules and requirements as any other 401(k) plan you’d see through an employer.

 You must establish the plan by December 31 or fiscal year end in order to make a contribution for that year.
-Aide from contributions, a solo 401(k) requires minimal maintenance, however, once you have $250,000 in assets you will need to file annual paperwork.
+Aside from contributions, a solo 401(k) requires minimal maintenance, however, once you have $250,000 in assets you will need to file annual paperwork.
 You can also opt for a Roth solo 401(k), which mimics a Roth IRA.
 Consider this option if your income and tax rate are lower now than you expect them to be in retirement.

 As a self-employed professional you act both as an employee and an employer.
 This means your contribution limits for a solo 401(k) are higher because you can contribute as both parties.
 A solo 401(k) will allow you to save large sums that wouldn’t be possible with other retirement plans.